GingerNinja23/ipop-documentation/Running-admin_GroupVPN--on-Linux.md

 ### Prerequisites
 1. access to a publicly accessible XMPP service/server with rights to create/configure/manage MuC rooms.
-2. each participating entity must have a unique JID and nickname.
+2. each participating entity must have a unique JID and nickname, use of administration JID should be avoided to  in  adminGVPN controller login credential.
+The point to be driven home here is that a JID should not be active on more than one machine simultaneously.
 3. adminGVPN can listen to only one room at a time.
 4. It is strongly recommended to use a separate XMPP account from your personal account for setting up adminGVP as unwanted room invitations might trigger adminGVPN.